-The SH Rating
+The RS Rating

 The Ship's Serviceman rating was established in 1943.
+On, October 1, 2019, the rating's name was changed to Retail Services Specialist (RS).

-Ship's Servicemen are responsible for managing and operating all shipboard retail and service activities.
+Retail Services Specialist are responsible for managing and operating all shipboard retail and service activities.
 These include the ship's store, vending machines, video games, barber shops, laundry and tailor shops.
 They play a large role in the morale of the ship.

-Ship's Servicemen use financial and inventory software applications, and they receive, monitor, and count funds received from ATM, vending machines, and store operations.
+Retail Services Specialist use financial and inventory software applications, and they receive, monitor, and count funds received from ATM, vending machines, and store operations.
 They develop marketing strategies for ship stores, and they oversee sales and service operations.

 Career Sea - Shore Rotation Chart